Alexander Rutskoy: Vice presidency

 On 18 May 1991, he was selected as a vice presidential candidate together with presidential candidate Boris Yeltsin for the 1991 election.
 Rutskoy's candidacy was chosen by Yeltsin on the very last for candidates to submit their applications.

-Rutskoy was Vice President President of RSFSR/Russia from 10 July 1991 before arrest 4 October 1993.
+Rutskoy was Vice President of RSFSR from 10 July 1991 before arrest 4 October 1993.
 As vice president, he openly called for the independence of Transnistria and Crimea from Moldova and Ukraine.